 • Does the barrel work inside to out, or outside to in?
 Where is the majority of the length in the swing created?

 The first question is designed to gather context.
-It’s not a path problem until there’s something you need to do that you don’t have the ability to.
+It’s not a path problem until there’s something you need to do that you don’t have the ability to (more on this in the next part).
 The next three questions address the overall shape of the path.
+Below are three different buckets you can group a large majority of those problems into:

 • Push: Any movement where the hands push and get ahead of the body instead of rotating with the torso.
 Some of it can be thought influenced (e.g. take your hands straight to the ball).
 Other times it’s tied to someone’s identity as a hitter (e.g. the put the ball in play/contact guy who doesn’t miss).
 Misses are going to be on ground or high spin pop ups.